Jupiter-is-BIG/soccernet-jersey-track/README.md

-# SoccerNet Challeneg: Jersey Number Recognition
+# SoccerNet Challenge: Jersey Number Recognition
 This project works on tackling SoccerNet Jersey Number Recognition Task using Deep Learning techniques.
 We aim to make a football jersey number recognition system that can automatically detect and identify the number on the athlete's jersey.
 If the number is not detected, it will output $-1$; if the number is detected, it will output the corresponding number.

 We improve the Baseline Model's inference time by first performing pose detection and then using semi supervised learning using EasyOCR to train a light weight classfier model.